simonambridge/Oracle_to_Cassandra/README.md

 </pre>

 If you try to save to Cassandra now using the Spark-Cassandra connector it will fail with an error message saying that columns don't exist e.g. "EMPLOYEE_ID", "FIRST_NAME".
 This is because the connector expects the column case to match in the dataframe and in the Cassandra table.
-In cassandra theyre in lower case so the dataframe must match.
+In cassandra they're in lower case, so the dataframe must match.
+Currently the data frame is in upper case.
 Here's our schema again:

 <pre lang="scala">